gabriel-roque/unidesc-api/README.md

 ## :bulb: Introduction

-A simple API UNIDESC for using in mobile app Ionic 4 starter with (Node.JS, MongoDB)
+A simple API UNIDESC for using in mobile app Ionic 4 starter with (MongoDB, Node.JS and ExpressJS)

 ## :memo: Minimal Requirements